jesusgn90/elk-service-crawler/README.md

 # Elasticsearch service crawler

-> Scan the whole IP4 space looking for exposed Elasticsearch services.
+> Scan one or more IPv4 ranges looking for exposed Elasticsearch services.

 ## Requirements